techjb/Vector-Tiles-Google-Maps/README.md

 });
 ```

-If you need to set style based on feature property or trigger onClick event, set the property `getIDForLayerFeature` in the constructor with the function that returns the unique id for each feature.
+* If you need to set style based on feature property or trigger onClick or onMouseHover event,
+set the property `getIDForLayerFeature` option with the function that returns the unique id for each feature.

 ```js
 var options = {